-Initiative: Was this tax initiative a part of your original plan application \Box or a plan amendment $oxdot$ or N/A \Box Has the ordinance(s) needed to implement this initiative been enacted?
+Initiative: Municipal Sales Tax Was this tax initiative a part of your original plan application \Box or a plan amendment \blacksquare or N/A \Box Has the ordinance(s) needed to implement this initiative been enacted?
 If yes, when was the ordinance enacted?
-9/6/16 Article 408 If no, please describe challenges faced in enacting the related ordinance(s).
+9/16/16 Article 408 If no, please describe challenges faced in enacting the related ordinance(s).
 REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-In 2020 the City collected four quarters: October - December 2019 , \$356,286.64; Jan - March 2019, \$346,373.53; April - June 2019, \$361,824.54; July - September \$390,530.16.
+In 2021 the City collected four quarters: October - December 2020, \$385,371.45; Jan - March 2021, \$402,317.90; April - June 2021, \$461,709.64; July - September \$420,841.28,.
 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
 The City continues to make much needed updates and safety improvements to various facilities.
-With this funding have been able to finalize plans for 20 year old fire dept. ladder truck replacement, update police dept. public safety vehicles, and dedicate additional contributions to pension funds.
+With this funding have been able to replace 20 year old fire dept. ladder truck, update police dept. public safety vehicles, update public works/sanitation vehicles, and dedicate additional contributions to pension funds.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

-Initiative: Sale of Alcoholic Beverages Was this non-tax initiative a part of your original plan application \Box or a plan amendment \blacksquare ?
-Has the ordinance(s) needed to implement this initiative been enacted?
+Initiative: Sale of Alcoholic Beverages Was this non-tax initiative a part of your original plan application or a plan amendment Has the ordinance(s) needed to implement this initiative been enacted?
 If yes, when was the ordinance enacted?
 8/6/18 Article 409 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-Article 409 - Sunday Sales of Alcoholic Beverages This initiative was enacted for the enhancement of local establishments' brunch business, permitting Class "A" License holders within the City of St. Albans within the West Virginia Alcohol Beverage Control Administration to serve alcoholic beverages beginning at 10:00 a.m. on Sundays if otherwise allowed by the zoning and other City ordinances, and according to all other State laws and regulations.
+Article 409 - Sunday Sales of alcoholic Beverages This initiative was enacted for the enhancement of local establishments' brunch business, permitting Class "A" License holders within the City of St. Albans within the West Virginia Alcohol Beverage Control Administration to serve alcoholic beverages beginning at 10:00 a.m. on Sundays if otherwise allowed by the zoning and other City ordinances, and according to all other State laws and regulations.
+This initiative has received favorable reaction from business and customers.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

-Initiative: Purchases Through Public Entity Cooperatives Was this non-tax initiative a part of your original plan application 🔲 or a plan amendment 🏼  ?
+Initiative: Purchases Through Public Entity Cooperatives Was this non-tax initiative a part of your original plan application \blacksquare or a plan amendment \square ?
 Has the ordinance(s) needed to implement this initiative been enacted?
 If yes, when was the ordinance enacted?
 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.